SvenjaCSch/alpaca_telegram_chatbot/README.md

 ## Limitations
 1. Capacity of the chatbot: The number of maximum tokens may be too small.
 If the bot mistakenly created the dialogues by itself, it would have already taken up a lot of tokens, and the chat could not proceed before so the goal was reached.

-2. Interatcion variation during the chat test: when talking to the bot during the test in different scenarios, different testers had different reaction upon bot's errors.
-For example, one tester may have continued with the chat without mentioning the error, while another tester may have first pointed out to the bot that there is mistake, in the end the difference here may have yielded different conversation outcomes.
+2. Interaction variation during the chat test: When talking to the bot during the test in different scenarios, different testers had different reactions to the bot's errors.
+For example, one tester may have continued with the chat without mentioning the error, while another tester may have first pointed out to the bot that there was a mistake.
+In the end, the difference here may have yielded different conversation outcomes.

 3. Evaluation procedure: Only two separate raters are available for the evaluation.
 The evaluation results would sound more valid if more raters were involved.

 ## Ethical Considerations
-Our chatbot project aimes to help users emotionally in different scenarios, so we also find it important to address this technology's ethical implications.
+Our chatbot project aims to help users emotionally in different scenarios, so we also find it important to address this technology's ethical implications.
 These ethical considerations play an essential role in ensuring that this kind of chatbot serves users responsibly and respects their needs and rights.

 This ethical framework is rooted in a broader context of chatbot ethics and AI.
 It is drawn from the insights already discussed in “The Ethical Chatbot: A Viable Solution to socio-legal Issues” (Ng et al., 2022), which also helps us in our project to underline the central role that ethics plays in AI.